tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

    a.
 Some features will be computed in real-time using information from the event itself.

    b.
-Other features will be queried from the _feature store_.
+Other features will be queried from the _online feature store_.

 3. The retrieved features are passed to the model endpoint for prediction.
 If the transaction is believed to be fraudulent, the transaction is flagged as such and prevented from going through.